kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 Non-void pointer can point to roof (array) or to element in array.

-Reference can bind to roof or to element.
+Reference can bind to roof or to element in array.

-Air bubbles does not carry top level const, prvalues dont have top level const, only the object they are carrying can have a low level const.
-That is why:

-const int f(); // const not used by compiler

-correct in text that grey objects can temporarily materialize if they are class types.
-Air bubble prvalues of class types carries top level const to materialization.